| |

 Websites are available offering more detailed information about each drug (generally US FDA approved drug information).
 For example, a couple of sites are:

-Drugs approved for use in Canada, along with some Canadian monographs, can be found through Health Canada's Drug Product Database search engine at http://webprod.hc-sc.gc.ca/dpd-bdpp/index-eng.jsp.
+Drugs approved for use in Canada, along with Canadian monographs, can be found through Health Canada's Drug Product Database.

-Not all of the medications listed below are funded through the Ontario Public Drug Programs.
+Not all of the medications on the Beers list are funded through the Ontario Public Drug Programs.
 Availability of a particular medication in the Ontario Drug Benefit Formulary/Comparative Drug Index can be found at:

 https://www.healthinfo.moh.gov.on.ca/formulary/index.jsp